Introducing Christchurch For Kids

 The International Antarctic Centre located next to the Christchurch airport offers a huge range of experiences for kids of all ages and even adults.
 Visit “Antartica,” a continent full of mystery, extreme weather, and fascinating ecology without leaving Christchurch.
 The entire experience takes about 2 hours, perfect if you have some time before flying home.

 Known as one of New Zealand’s most diverse and dynamic tourism attractions, it combines an educations experience with fun and enjoyment.
-There is a Antarctic storm room where you put on a jacket and overshoes to feel what it might be like to be in an Antarctic blizzard with a wind chill factor of -18 degrees Celsius.
+There is an Antarctic storm room where you put on a jacket and overshoes to feel what it might be like to be in an Antarctic blizzard with a wind chill factor of -18 degrees Celsius.
 Little mini coats and booties are provided for young children.
 Check out the penguin encounter with 26 of New Zeland’s smallest penguins, the Little Blue Penguins that have been rescued.
 Feeding time occurs twice a day.
-In addition you can also make friends with huskies, learn about the first expeditions, and enjoy a 4d theatre experience.
+Also, you can make friends with huskies, learn about the first expeditions, and enjoy a 4d theatre experience.

 Address: 38 Orchard, Christchurch Airport